ssreekanth2000/project_1/report.md

 The relation between Heroin and cannabis should be interesting as heroin is the drug which had the higest overlap of users with cannabis.
 Over 95% of all Heroin users have consumed cannabis.

-The % of heroine users who have consumed cannabis=  96.98736637512148 The average age cannabis users have first tried heroin 22.69838056680162 The average age heroin users have first tried cannabis 14.246963562753036 The average age heroin users(who have not done cannabis) have first tried heroine 24.14814814814815 The average age cannabis users(who have not done heroin) have first tried uana 17.149571226375823
+The % of heroine users who have consumed cannabis =  96.98

+The average age cannabis users have first tried heroin = 22.69

+The average age heroin users have first tried cannabis = 14.24

+The average age heroin users(who have not done cannabis) have first tried heroine = 24.14

+The average age cannabis users(who have not done heroin) have first tried cannabis = 17.14

-Cohen effect size between the age difference of people who have done only heroin and people who have done both heroin and cannabis= -2.638993179873541
+Cohen effect size between the age difference of people who have done only heroin and people who have done both heroin and cannabis = -2.63

 The high overlap is something we definetly need to think about as we intrepet any correlations using these relations.
 The fact that less than 5% of Heroin users have not used cannabis means that the age heroin users who have not used cannabis first tried heroin might not be a very important parameter as it is less than 50 people in a dataset of 50,000.